ePlan Partnership Program (Land Use Victoria & CSDILA)

-e-Plan, a partnership to modernise the Victorian land administration system has been successfully completed by researchers in the Centre for Spatial Data Infrastructures and Land Administration (CSDILA) and Land Use Victoria (LUV).
-This project aims to modernise the Victorian land administration system (LAS) by conceptualising, designing, developing and maintaining a suite of innovative tools and services.
-This project develops the required infrastructure for collecting, creating, validating, visualising, lodging, sharing and accessing the spatially accurate multi-dimensional cadastral data required by the Victorian land administration stakeholders for different purposes such as planning, development, subdivision, asset/infrastructure management, transport, disaster management and smart cities.
+This project aimed to modernise the Victorian land administration system (LAS) by conceptualising, designing, developing and maintaining a suite of innovative tools and services.
+The ePlan project developed the required infrastructure for creation, pre-lodgement validation, visualisation, and submission of spatially accurate digital cadastral data required by the Victorian land administration stakeholders for different purposes, such as map base adjustment and update, plan examination, land subdivision and development, asset/infrastructure/transport/disaster management and smart cities.

-- Project goal: conceptualise, design, develop and maintain a suite of innovative tools and services to support enhanced land management
+Project goal: conceptualise, design, develop and maintain a suite of innovative tools and services to support advanced land administration.

-- Partners: CSDILA within the Faculty of Engineering and IT, Land Use Victoria (LUV) within the Department of Environment, Land, Water and Planning (DELWP)
+Partners: CSDILA within the Faculty of Engineering and IT, Land Use Victoria (LUV) within the former Department of Environment, Land, Water and Planning (DELWP)

 - Provides a standard data exchange format for cadastral data sharing among stakeholders